 Support groups help families find solutions to challenges, learn advocacy skills, explore resources, and gain strength by sharing experiences with peers.

 Trained volunteer Parent Mentors can be matched with a family based on a shared culture, language, or disability issue.

 Based on needs expressed by families, monthly parent/professional workshops and weekly small-group clinics help parents and professionals learn about resources, rights and responsibilities.

-Peer parents and mental health clinicians provide peer support, professional consultation, and help for families and professionals in accessing mental health and other services for children.
+Peer parents and social workers provide peer support, professional consultation, and help for families and professionals in accessing mental health and other services for children.

 Quarterly events, such as an annual ice-skating party and Halloween party give families a chance to socialize and network in a fun, relaxed atmosphere.